apribadi/oxcart/README.md

 # oxcart

-A fast arena allocator - supports efficiently allocating a large number of objects and then deallocating all of them at once.
+A fast arena allocator - use to efficiently allocate a large number of objects and then deallocate all of them at once.

 ## Example